top of page

 When the opportunity arose to purchase Château Méaume in March 2019, Mark realised his decades-old dream.
 He and Sandra relocated to France with their three children, trading corporate careers for vineyard rows and harvest seasons.
 For Mark, this wasn't a business transaction - it was coming home.

-Mark brings his international experience and strategic thinking to the estate's development, focusing on building Château Méaume's reputation in UK and European markets whilst preserving its authentic character.
-He oversees the business operations, export relationships, and long-term vision, but you'll often find him in the vineyard during harvest or hosting tastings in the cellar.
+Mark brings his international experience and strategic thinking to the estate's development, focusing on building Château Méaume's reputation around the world whilst preserving its authentic character.
+He oversees the business operations, and long-term vision, but you'll often find him in the vineyard during harvest or hosting tastings in the cellar.

 Sandra Johnson-Hill - Propriétaire